myan9/Onion-Or-Not/README.md

 # A Naive Bayes Classifier with TF-IDF

-This project uses Naive Bayes classifier on TF-IDF vectorized matrix for OnionOrNot fake news detection.
+We also used Naive Bayes classifier on TF-IDF vectorized matrix for OnionOrNot fake news detection.
 We use [Kaggle dataset](https://raw.githubusercontent.com/lukefeilberg/onion/master/OnionOrNot.csv) and [Scikit learn library](https://scikit-learn.org/stable/) in Python.

 - [A Brief Summary of TF-IDF](##A-Brief-Summary-of-TF-IDF)
 - [Import Libraries](##Import-Libraries)